michael-timmers/SDL2Template/README.md

 ## Requirements
 -SDL2 libraries installed locally.
+- makefile currently links to apple silicon path for installed locations of libraries, this should be changed depending on OS requirements.

 ## Compiling
 run make in the root folder.
 The output will be created in the bin folder.